An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Introduction

-Consider multi-block separable ADMM, i.e. $\Phi$, $\Psi$ and $f$ are all non-zero, and $H\equiv 0$.
-For this case, even though all objective functions are convex, the direct extension of classic ADMM to three-block convex optimization problems can be divergent \cite{div3admm}.
-Han et al. \cite{strcvx3admm} first established the global convergence of the direct extension of classic ADMM to multi-block separable optimization problems with all the objective functions being strongly convex and penalty factor being smaller than a threshold.
-Based on the powerful KL property, Guo et al. \cite{ncvx3admm1} obtained the global convergence of the nonconvex classic ADMM for multi-block case under the assumptions that $A_i$ is of full column rank and the penalty parameter is restricted to a certain range.
-Wang et al. \cite{BADMM} analysed the convergence of the multi-block ADMM with the Bregman distance.
-As an extension of the work by Sun et al. \cite{wtwice}, Zhang et al. \cite{ztwice} proposed an extended proximal ADMM for nonconvex three-block optimization problems with the third variable being updated twice in each iteration, and established the global convergence with the help of the KL property.
+Consider multi-block separable ADMM, i.e., $\Phi$, $\Psi$ and $f$ are all non-zero, and $H\equiv 0$.
+For this case, even though all objective functions are convex, the direct extension of classic ADMM to 3-block problems can also be divergent \cite{div3admm}.
+Han and Yuan \cite{strcvx3admm} first established the global convergence of the direct extension of classic ADMM to multi-block cases with all of the objective functions to be strongly convex and the penalty factor to be smaller than a threshold.
+Based on the KL property, Guo et al. \cite{ncvx3admm1} obtained the global convergence of the nonconvex classic ADMM for multi-block cases under assumptions that each $A_i$ is of full column rank and the penalty parameter is restricted to a certain range.
+Wang, Cao, and Xu \cite{BADMM} analyzed the convergence of the multi-block ADMM with the Bregman distance.
+Inspired by Sun, Toh and Yang \cite{wtwice}, Zhang et al. \cite{ztwice} proposed an extended proximal ADMM for nonconvex 3-block problems with the special BCD cycle order $1\to 3\to 2\to 3$, and established the global convergence with the help of the KL property.

-As for multi-block ADMM with coupled variables, just as stated in \cite{ncvxnsmonsepadmm}, the convergence of multi-block ADMM for the general (\ref{equ:opt}) is still an open problem.
-And Hong et al. \cite{ncvxnsmonsepadmm} considered the nonconvex sharing problems which are a special form of (\ref{equ:opt}), proving the convergence of the classic ADMM, together with some extensions using various block selection rules.
-Wang et al. \cite{ncvxnsepadmm} considered multi-block ADMM for a more general nonconvex nonsmooth case which can be nonseparable, and obtained the convergence with the objective function being continuous and the separable objective parts $f_i$ satisfying the prox-regularity.
+As for multi-block ADMM with coupled variables, it should be pointed out that the convergence of multi-block ADMM for \eqref{equ:opt} is still an open problem \cite{ncvxnsmonsepadmm}.
+Hong, Luo, and Razaviyayn \cite{ncvxnsmonsepadmm} considered the nonconvex sharing problem which is a special form of \eqref{equ:opt}, proving the convergence of the classic ADMM, together with some extensions using various block selection rules.
+Wang, Yin, and Zeng \cite{ncvxnsepadmm} considered the multi-block ADMM for a more general nonconvex nonsmooth case which can be nonseparable, and obtained the convergence with the objective function being continuous and each separable terms $f_i$ satisfying the prox-regularity.